 Program/Intervention Description HBHC Committee Healthy Babies-Healthy Children committee providing programs for at risk students.
 Transition to School for Children with Special Needs These guidelines have been established by the Kenora District Best Start Network and partner agencies and boards of education.
 They are intended to provide a seamless transition into the school system.
 Literacy Program Programming to start to learn and develop reading, writing and oral language strategies skills and knowledge.
-Teachers will: Build relationships with each student; Provide opportunities and explicit teaching in oral language, and essential early reading skills, phonological and phonemic awareness, alphabetic principle, basic phonics, vocabulary and writing development, encoding of decodable and high frequency words; Challenge students to talk, think and learn; Ask critical questions while listening to a student's attempts to make meaning, read and write; Support students as they develop the language and learning strategies necessary to articulate and to read and to write; Honour the time dedicated daily for explicit instruction of early reading and writing skills through evidence-based program and learning throughout the day; Build a learning environment that supports learning for all; Administer a universal screen, diagnostics and progress monitoring to all students to ensure growth and development is equitable and consistent.
+Teachers will: Build relationships with each student; Provide opportunities and explicit teaching in oral language, and essential early reading skills,phonological and phonemic awareness, alphabetic principle, basic phonics, vocabulary and writing development, encoding of decodable and high frequency words; Challenge students to talk, think and learn; Ask critical questions while listening to a student's attempts to make meaning, read and write; Support students as they develop the language and learning strategies necessary to articulate and to read and to write; Honour the time dedicated daily for explicit instruction of early reading and writing skills through evidence-based program and learning throughout the day; Build a learning environment that supports learning for all; Administer a universal screen, diagnostics and progress monitoring to all students to ensure growth and development is equitable and consistent.
 Students are Tracked from K through 3 Data collected and information interpreted by the In-School Support Team is used to ensure that program and instructional strategies meet student needs.
 Universal Screen data is used to identify student learning needs and plan for intervention to target the skill and monitor effectiveness of intervention through student growth.

 Early Literacy Skill Intervention Students requiring early Literacy support are identified and programmed for using a universal screener and evidence-based diagnostics and assessments.
 Following a Response to Intervention model, assessments are used to identify student need and provide intervention that is in addition to the classroom core instruction.
 The research on early intervention is applied to ensure that intervention support considers early primary grades to help decrease the reading risk.
-In-School Support Team Meetings The In-School Support team (Principal/Intervention teacher, Special Education Resource Teacher, Early Childhood Educator, Education Assistant, and classroom teacher) meet to discuss and plan for students who are not progressing as expected.
+The Keewatin-Patricia District School board does not require a psychoeducational assessment as a precondition for receiving an evidence-based reading intervention.
+In-School Support Team Meetings • The In-School Support team (Principal/Intervention teacher, Special Education Resource Teacher, Early Childhood Educator, Education Assistant, and classroom teacher) meet to discuss and plan for students who are not progressing as expected.